afivos/afivos.com/_posts/2018-07-06-social-inclusion-brick-council.md

 date:       2018-07-06
 preview:    /images/2018/07/SIBC.jpg

 headline:    The SIBC hopes to help encourage public participation in urban planning.
 It utilises workshops to help foster conversations about the future of built environment in any given place.
-We believe that public participation is an integral part of successful urban planning.

 website_url:	http://sibc.org.uk
 website_name:	sibc.org.uk